reframejs/reframe/docs/overview.template.md

  - etc.

 Beyond these easy customizations,
-Reframe is designed with "full customization" in mind:
+Reframe is designed with "full customization" in mind.
-Reframe consists of three packages
+Reframe consists of three packages:
-(`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates the page in the browser) and each of these packages can be replaced with code of your own.
+`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates the page in the browser.
+Each of these packages can be replaced with code of your own.
 This means that, if you replace all these three packages with your own code, you effectively get rid of Reframe.

-Some examples of customization achievable by replacing Reframe packages:
+Examples of customization achievable by replacing Reframe packages:
  - Custom server framework, such as Express, Koa, etc. (Reframe uses hapi by default)
  - Custom build tool, such as Rollup (Reframe uses webpack by default)
  - etc.